DataDog/nginx-datadog/test/README.md

 Tests
 =====
 These are integration tests.
-They're written in python, and use `docker-compose` to orchestrate an instance of nginx, containing the module under test, and other services reverse proxied by nginx.
+They're written in python, and use `docker-compose` to orchestrate an instance of nginx containing the module under test, and other services reverse proxied by nginx.

 See the readme file in [cases/](cases/) for usage information.